Aaron98990/ways-of-the-game/handball.md

 > Not every touch of a player’s hand/arm with the ball is an offense.

-When the arm is close to the body, the is not unnaturally bigger.
+When the arm is close to the body, it is not unnaturally bigger.
 After the ball hits an arm, the arm may look farther apart then it originally was before the contact.
 - The arm is close to the body and not bigger.
 [No handball.](https://www.youtube.com/watch?v=J2NYg4tmQa4)
 - The arm is in a "chicken wing" shape [Handball.](https://youtu.be/nSQmRSoMvtw?feature=shared&t=293)

 > A player is considered to have made their body unnaturally bigger when the position of their hand/arm is not a consequence of, or justifiable by, the player’s body movement for that specific situation.

-I make the distinction for identifing an arm/arm as unnaturally bigger for these situations:
+I make the distinction for identyifing the hand/arm as unnaturally bigger for these situations:
 - a attacker or neutral situation / no team clearly in possession (e.g. ball bouncing)
 - a defender

 Attackers or neutral situation / no team clearly in possession (e.g. ball bouncing): There is no leeway in these situations.
 It's handball if the player's hand/arm is bigger (unnaturally or naturally) including after a deflection from anyone (including oneself), attempting to head the ball, or a defender clears or deliberately saves the ball.
 - The attacker's hand/arm is bigger.
 [Handball.](https://youtu.be/w5QBxc2Hq0o?feature=shared&t=4271) / [Handball.](https://youtu.be/pDhRUUha6B0?feature=shared&t=53)

-Defenders only: When a defender falls and the hand (and not any other part of arm) is or about to be on the ground to support the body, this is not handball since the hand/arm position is justifiable for this situation.
+Defenders only: When a defender falls and the hand (and not any other part of arm) is or about to be on the ground to support the body, this is not unnaturally bigger since the hand/arm position is justifiable for this situation.
 We do not want player hitting their head on the ground.
 - Only the hand is on the ground to support the body after falling.
 [No handball.](https://www.youtube.com/watch?v=TtMFMXjQCzg)
 - The arm is on the ground to support the body after falling.
 [Handball.](https://youtu.be/DRCGQXnPBj0?feature=shared&t=227)

-Defenders only: A defender attempting to head the ball but the ball contacts their hands/arm (which are generally at shoulder level and away from the body) is not unnaturally bigger.
+Defenders only: A defender attempting to or is near a player attempting to head the ball that was last deliberately played (not deflected) not closeby but the ball contacts their hand/arm is not unnaturally bigger.
-- The defender is attempting to head the ball.
-[No handball.](https://youtu.be/vcgeevnqgwY?feature=shared&t=81) / [No handball.](https://youtu.be/RpETARCm7_U?feature=shared&t=70) / [No handball.](https://youtu.be/06lqnmddvKQ?feature=shared&t=840)
+- The defender is near a player attempting to head the ball.
+[No handball.](https://youtu.be/X_fcQ2-OTPE?feature=shared&t=3)
+- Remember an attacker gets no special exceptions if the hand/arm is bigger.
+[Handball.](https://youtu.be/06lqnmddvKQ?feature=shared&t=840)
+- The ball is deliberately played closeby.
+[Handball.](https://youtu.be/RpETARCm7_U?feature=shared&t=70) / [Handball.](https://www.youtube.com/watch?v=E4a3ibwKnoM)

 Defenders only: Handball is called only if the part of the arm the ball strikes is unnaturally bigger, expected or unexpected
 - The struck part is unnaturally bigger.
 [Handball.](https://youtu.be/vl1DSIjXPnQ?t=180) / [Handball.](https://youtu.be/rN9I23szfx4?feature=shared&t=382) / [Handball.](https://youtu.be/Y0eWXnECHiw?feature=shared&t=165) / [Handball.](https://youtu.be/UbmKlHk2pgE?feature=shared&t=217) / [Handball.](https://youtu.be/6ipRs3c5WiU?feature=shared&t=151)